ErnstRoell/ErnstRoell/README.md

 My research interests are the application of so-called Euler Characteristic transforms in machine learning.
-They provide a summary of shapes with advantagious properties and we hope to leverage this for find better algorithms to do shape classification and reconstruction.
+They provide a summary of shapes with advantageous properties and we hope to leverage this for find better algorithms to do shape classification and reconstruction.